-> The first player to mark five squares in a row wins.
-We made a template you can use for your game; just be sure to randomize the clues!
+The first player to mark five squares in a row wins.
+We made a template you can use at your online Christmas party; just be sure to randomize the clues!

-> For extra fun, you can offer prizes such as Amazon gift cards or extra PTO hours.
+For extra fun, you can offer prizes such as Amazon gift cards or extra PTO hours.

 2. Virtual Holiday Scavenger Hunt

 Virtual scavenger hunts are fun and active ways to spend time on a Zoom call.
 The activity takes about 15 minutes, and will increase engagement and excitement.
 The best items to hunt for also have story or “show and tell” opportunities, like favorite gifts and Christmas candy.

 Here is a list you can start with: